MicrosoftDocs/mooncaketest/articles/sql-database/sql-database-develop-cplusplus-simple.md

 Copy the contents of the **ODBC (Includes Node.js) [SQL authentication]** string.
 We use this string later to connect from our C++ ODBC command-line interpreter.
 This string provides details such as the driver, server, and other database connection parameters.

 ## <a id="Firewall"></a>Step 3:  Add your IP to the firewall
-Go to the firewall section for your Database server and add your [client IP to the firewall using these steps](./sql-database-configure-firewall-settings.md) to make sure we can establish a successful connection:
+Go to the firewall section for your Database server and add your [client IP to the firewall using these steps](sql-database-configure-firewall-settings.md) to make sure we can establish a successful connection:

 ![AddyourIPWindow](./media/sql-database-develop-cplusplus-simple/ip.png)

 At this point, you have configured your Azure SQL DB and are ready to connect from your C++ code.

 ## <a id="Windows"></a>Step 4: Connecting from a Windows C/C++ application
 You can easily connect to your [Azure SQL DB using ODBC on Windows using this sample](https://github.com/Microsoft/VCSamples/tree/master/VC2015Samples/ODBC%20database%20sample%20%28windows%29) that builds with Visual Studio.
 The sample implements an ODBC command-line interpreter that can be used to connect to our Azure SQL DB.
-This sample takes either a Database source name file (DSN) file as a command-line argument or the verbose connection string that we copied earlier from the Azure portal.
+This sample takes either a Database source name file (DSN) file as a command-line argument or the verbose connection string that we copied earlier from the Azure portal preview.
 Bring up the property page for this project and paste the connection string as a command argument as shown here:

 ![DSN Propsfile](./media/sql-database-develop-cplusplus-simple/props.png)